TarsCloud/TarsDocs_en/rumen/an-zhuang/source.md

 This document describes the steps to deploy, run, and test Tars framework.

-If you use Tars for production environment, the deployment steps are similar, but you need pay attention to fault-tolerance.
+If you use Tars for the production environment, the deployment steps are similar, but you need pay attention to fault-tolerance.
 You can join us for discussion in the QQ group code 579079160.

 ## 1. <a id="chapter-1"></a>Dependent environments